zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/introduction-to-managing-inventory.md

 See the [Availability Estimates](../managing-a-catalog/availability-estimates.md) for more information.

-## Low Stock Activity
+## Low Stock Actions

-Low Stock Activities can be configured to perform automated actions when available product inventory reaches a specified threshold.
-See the [Low Stock Activity](./low-stock-activity.md) to learn how to configure what behavior is executed when inventory reaches a minimum threshold.
+Low Stock Actions can be configured to perform automated actions when available product inventory reaches a specified threshold.
+See the [Low Stock Action](./low-stock-action.md) to learn how to configure what behavior is executed when inventory reaches a minimum threshold.

-Developers interested in creating their own custom low stock activity can refer to [Implementing a Custom Low Stock Activity](../../developer-guide/tutorial/implementing-a-custom-low-stock-activity.md).
+Developers interested in creating their own custom low stock action can refer to [Implementing a Custom Low Stock Action](../../developer-guide/tutorial/implementing-a-custom-low-stock-action.md).

 ## Setting Inventory by Warehouse